andrewkingme/andrewkingme.github.io/_work/Revit-ViewSet-from-Project-Browser-Selection.md

 ### Avoiding the ViewSet Dialog

-The Revit ViewSet dialog utilizes an inefficient user interface that often results in slow view selection and unintentional modification of existing ViewSets.

-Assuming your Project Browser is well organized, wouldn't it be nice to select a series of views or sheets and generate a new ViewSet from that selection?
-(Right click in a future release?)
+Wouldn't it be nice to select a series of views or sheets and generate a new ViewSet (for publishing or printing) from that selection?
 With Dynamo we can select views from the Revit Project Browser and create a ViewSet- skipping the ViewSet dialog altogether.

 ### Dynamo Definition: ViewSet from Revit Project Browser Selection